gislab-npo/gislab-doc/practice/install.rst

    $ dpkg -s vim
    dpkg-query: package 'vim' is not installed and no information is available ...
-   $ sudo apt-get update
+   $ sudo apt update
-   $ sudo apt-get install vim
+   $ sudo apt install vim

 When all desired changes are done the client's root is exited by ``exit`` command.